Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: The Model

-Denote by $B_{\cdot,d}$ the observation vector corresponding to product $d$, and by $\Pr{B_{\cdot,d} | S}$ the conditional probability of observing each rating given state $S$.
-For a given product $d$ and state $S$, its rating $r$ is drawn from a multinomial distribution characterized by a number of trials $m$ and a vector of probabilities $p=(p_{r_1}, p_{r_2},...,p_{r_n})$, where $p_i = S_{r_i, d}$.
+When $m_d=m$ for all products $d$, we simply write $m$.
+For a given product $d$ and state $S$, its rating $r$ is drawn from a multinomial distribution characterized by a number of trials $m$ and a vector of probabilities $p=(p_{r_1}, p_{r_2},...,p_{n_r})$, where $p_i = s_{r_i, d}$.
 Let $Z$ denote a random variable which follows a multinomial distribution with the parameters $m$ and $p$.
-Observe that with $Z$, the probability of an observation vector per product $d$, $B_{\cdot, d}$ occurring given a state $S$ is:
+Observe that with $Z$, the probability of an observation vector per product $d$, $b_{\cdot, d}$ occurring given a state $S$ is:

 By the independence of these distributions, the probability of observing matrix $B$ given $S$ is